riak/riak.github.io/docs/setup/installing/freebsd.md

 * sudo

 ### Installation
-First download the version you wish to install from [Basho downloads][downloads].
+First download the version you wish to install.

 Next, unpack and build a release from source: